chrisgrieser/nvim-chainsaw/README.md

 -- packer
 use { "chrisgrieser/nvim-chainsaw" }
 ```

-It is recommended to use **nvim 0.9+** and install the **Treesitter parsers**
-for the respective languages, as this improves variable identification.
-The
-plugin falls back to the word under the cursor if those requirements are
-not met.

 ## Built-in language support
 - JavaScript (and: JavaScriptReact / TypeScript / TypeScriptReact / Vue / Svelte)